zia-r/gotta-eat/README.md

 This is a half-built application for searching restaurants with table availability for your group, and seeing public videos of the venue itself from the Claude desktop app.

 It was built at the Anthropic hackathon in NYC, in 3 hours.

-(Plus a couple afterwards to get video playback working.)
+(Plus a couple afterwards to get video playback working via a swift app.)

 ## supported tools